Reviews You Can Rely On

 As far as noise goes, impact drivers are just, well, loud.
 Period.
 Nevertheless, we decided to run some experiments and include the results in our overall assessment of these tools.
 We used an SPL meter to measure each model's average decibel level while in operation.

 We always suggest you consult the manufacturer's instructions and wear the recommended PPE regardless of what our results show.
 OSHA has some great information concerning various sound pressure levels and the amount of exposure a person can be subjected to before causing damage to their hearing.
-See our reviews of the best safety glasses and top-rated earplugs for our picks.
+See our reviews of safety glasses and top-rated earplugs for our picks.

 Unfortunately, nearly every impact driver failed this metric because they all emit absurd amounts of noise.
 Below, we've charted the measured decibels for each driver while in use.